 He tilted his head to the side, his green eyes watching me, they looked sad.

 I didn't say anything to him.
 Just waited for my daydream to disappear.
 I still loved him, I was absolutely one hundred percent sure of it, nothing could ever change that.
 Just the way I was sure that my Daddy loved my Mama.
 He loved her so much he never left, even when I was sure he would.
-He stayed by her side, ignored all the signs, looked the other way.
-It hurt the one thing they created together.
+He stayed by her side, ignored all the signs, looked the other way, and it hurt the one thing they created together.

 "I thought you left already."
 Matthew finally spoke.
 His words were slow and careful.
 "But then I saw Henry, with my parents, and I knew you still had to be here."